 Finding the Presbyterians in my neighborhood.

-I asked another church leadership team about their working definition of personal evangelism.
+In another workshop, I asked a church leadership team for their definition of evangelism.

 “We want to be the best Presbyterian church in the city so that we can keep the Presbyterians church visitors who come to see us.”

-Years ago, I was standing in the lunch line at the seminary cafeteria.
-A classmate and I were discussing themes in our evangelism class when a fellow student from another class interrupted:
+Years ago, I was standing in the lunch line at the seminary cafeteria, talking with a classmate about themes from our evangelism course.
+A student from another class overheard us and jumped in with a grin:

 “Are you talking about the E-word?”
 In our class, we were talking about evangelism and its connections to American Imperialism.”